khaiowo/Thalindor/Magic System & Energy Sources in Elyndros 1e73e8a5a27e800bb503cbd4f155cba2.md

 ### **C. Divine Energy (The Pantheon)**

-- **Description**: The gods of Elyndros bestow their followers with divine power.
+- **Description**: The gods of Thalindor bestow their followers with divine power.
 This energy is pure and untainted by the forces of chaos.
 It is a direct conduit from the **divine realm** and is often associated with specific **deities**.
 - **Impact**: Divine magic can be **disrupted** by the whims of the gods or divine wars.
 When a god withdraws their power or dies, the energy tied to their domain fades, causing the collapse of religious structures.

 ### **D. Shadow Realm (Void Magic)**